 Are We Expecting Too Much From Our Babies?

-Recently, Matilda had croup for the first time so I did what I suspect most internet-savvy parents would do under those circumstances: I googled it.
+Recently, MM had croup for the first time so I did what I suspect most internet-savvy parents would do under those circumstances: I googled it.
 I came across some informative explanations of croup, some useful advice for dealing with it and some parenting forums full of people fretting.
 So far, so standard.

 But: "My baby's ill," I saw written in these forums, "and I'm finding it really difficult to keep her/him to her/his nap schedule.
 Any advice for waking a sick baby up on time?"